Me & My Katamari

-Me & My Katamari is a 2005 third-person puzzle-action video game developed and published by Namco for the PlayStation Portable.
+Me & My Katamari is a 2005 action-puzzle video game developed and published by Namco for the PlayStation Portable.
 It is the third game in the Katamari series, the first game on a portable system and the first game produced without the involvement of series creator Keita Takahashi.
-It is also the last Katamari game to be published by Namco as an independent company, having merged with Bandai earlier in 2005.
+It is also the last Katamari game to be published by Namco as an independent company, which merged with Bandai after its release to form Namco Bandai Games in 2006.

 Gameplay

 Gameplay is much like that of the previous Katamari titles.
 Controls differ from those of the PS2 games given that the PSP lacks the DualShock 2 dual analog sticks.
 The player uses the D-pad and the four face buttons to imitate the analog controls.
 In the North American release, there is the ability to use the thumb-nub instead of the D-pad; the original Japanese version only uses the thumb-nub to move the camera.
 The L and R buttons are used for tight turns.